-- A) To maintain a learning environment for all students, anyone who is disruptive in the classroom or clinic floor (rudeness, foul language or other unprofessional behavior) may be suspended or expelled.
-Dishonesty, disrespect, impertinence or failure to follow the directives of any staff member may result in suspension or termination. - B) Food, candy, and gum are allowed in the break room only.
-Aveda water bottles are the only item allowed on the clinic floor or the classroom. - C) Aveda Arts & Sciences Institutes are smoke-free facilities. - D) Use, consumption or possession of illegal drugs or alcohol on the school premises is prohibited. - E) Carrying a concealed or potentially dangerous weapon is prohibited.
+- A) To maintain a learning environment for all students, anyone who is disruptive in the classroom or clinic floor (rudeness, foul language, or other unprofessional behavior) may be suspended or expelled.
+Dishonesty, disrespect, impertinence, or failure to follow the directives of any staff member may result in suspension or termination. - B) Food, candy, and gum are allowed in the break room only.
+Aveda water bottles are the only item allowed on the clinic floor or the classroom. - C) Aveda Arts & Sciences Institutes are smoke-free facilities. - D) Use, consumption, or possession of illegal drugs or alcohol on the school premises is prohibited. - E) Carrying a concealed or potentially dangerous weapon is prohibited.

-- F) Students cannot receive personal calls at the school.
-Under no circumstances are students allowed to use the phones at the front desk. - G) Students are not permitted to have visitors during school hours, including on campus lunch breaks. - H) Time Clock: Students are to clock in and out in the designated area.
+- F) Photographs and recordings (including any images or recordings captured by a smart phone or tablet) taken on campus or at a school-sponsored event are only permissible with the knowledge and consent of all parties involved. - G) Under no circumstances are students allowed to use the phones at the front desk. - H) Students are not permitted to have visitors during school hours, including on campus lunch breaks. - I) Time Clock: Students are to clock in and out in the designated area.
 Students may not clock another student in.
 Violation of this rule will result in termination.
 No corrections can be made in the time clock.
 Failure to clock in/out will result in a loss of hours.
-See "Time Clock Regulations" handout issued in Orientation. - I) Students will take hour lunch breaks scheduled by their Educator.
-Students must clock in and out when leaving and returning from lunch. - J) Each student is responsible for his or her equipment.
-Kits must be in the student's possession at all times. - K) Stealing, defacing, or damaging student or school equipment is prohibited. - L) All students must keep their working area clean (station, chair, floor, shampoo bowl, etc).
-Additionally, students will be assigned weekly housekeeping activities, such as laundry facilities management and dispensary management, to be done daily in preparation for their salon life experience. - M) Students are not allowed to do beauty work outside the school, or work in a licensed salon, until they have taken their State Board Examination and received their license.
-Refer to the State Board Regulation Book.
-If a student is interviewing with a salon for post graduate employment, and that interview requires the student to miss school and/or demonstrate competencies in the salon, communicate that to your Director. - N) All services performed must have a traveler generated by the Guest Care team.
-All appointments are to be booked by the Guest Care Coordinator. - O) Where applicable, student may receive services off the clock on Monday through Thursday at the Educator's discretion and receive a 50% discount off of all services.
+See "Time Clock Policy" handout issued in Orientation. - J) Students will take hour lunch breaks scheduled by their Educator.
+Students must clock in and out when leaving and returning from lunch. - K) Each student is responsible for his or her equipment.
+Kits must be in the student's possession at all times. - L) Stealing, defacing, or damaging student or school equipment is prohibited. - M) All students must keep their working area clean (station, chair, floor, shampoo bowl, etc). - N) Students are not allowed to do beauty work outside the school, or work in a licensed salon, unless specifically permitted by State Board Regulation.
+If a student is interviewing with a salon for post graduate employment, and that interview requires the student to miss school and/or demonstrate competencies in the salon, communicate that to your Director. - O) All services performed must have a traveler generated by the Guest Care team.
+All appointments are to be booked by the Guest Care Coordinator. - P) Where applicable, students may receive services off-the-clock on Monday through Thursday at the Educator's discretion and receive a 50% discount off all services.
 Student must be in good standing, which includes regular attendance.
 All services must be paid for at the time of completion.
-Services must be booked at the Front Desk.
-See the policy on "Student Services" in the policy and procedure manual for more details. - P) Changes in policy, current events and any new information is conveyed to students at State of the Enterprise meetings and/or posted in memo form on the student's bulletin board.
-All students are expected to participate in State of the Enterprise Meetings. - Q) Students are to enter and exit the school through the designated door only.
-The school will be opened for students 15 minutes prior to class starting time, unless a special class has been scheduled. - R) PARKING: Students are to park in the designated student parking area only. - S) Any student who refuses a client will be suspended for the day.
+Services must be booked at the Front Desk. - Q) Changes in policy, current events and any new information is conveyed to students at State of the Enterprise meetings, posted on the student bulletin board or in Learn Aveda, or via email.
+All students are expected to participate in State of the Enterprise Meetings. - R) Students are to enter and exit the school through the designated door only.
+The school will be opened for students 15 minutes prior to class starting time, unless a special class has been scheduled. - S) PARKING: Students are to park in the designated student parking area only. - T) Any student who refuses a client will be suspended for the day.
 A student may be expelled if the behavior occurs more than once.